CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Sunglass & Eyeglass Mirrors

 Sunglass & eyeglass mirrors are like bike helmet mirrors.
 The main differences are that they are attached directly to your sunglass or eyeglass, and the mounting mechanism is also slightly different.

 Otherwise, they offer the same pros and cons as the bike helmet mirrors (read more).

 Bike Mirrors Features

 Every bike mirror has its features.
 Before you buy the bike mirror, it is good to know what you can expect from it.
 Once you understand the features of bike mirrors features, it will be easier for you to make the final choice.

 Compatibility of Bike Mirrors

 The compatibility of your next bike mirror is the first thing you should consider before buying it.
-You don’t want to open the box and find out that the mirror won’t fit your handlebar.
+You don’t want to open the box and discover that the mirror won’t fit your handlebar.

-So, make sure that the attachment mechanism provides you with enough flexibility to fit different diameters of your handlebar, eventually the frame.
+So, ensure that the attachment mechanism provides enough flexibility to fit different diameters of your handlebar, eventually the frame.

-TIP: I don’t recommend using bike mirrors for riding in rough terrains (mountain biking or even downhill).
-There are a lot of shocks, which can cause the mirror to break.
+TIP: I don’t recommend using bike mirrors for riding on rough terrains (mountain biking or even downhill).
+There are a lot of shocks that can cause the mirror to break.
 And let’s be honest, the mirror is completely useless in this case.

 Size of Bike Mirrors